Updated

 5. When are class B traffic infractions sealable?

 Never.
-Class B traffic infractions can never be sealed from Colorado driving records.
-They remain on people’s records forever.4
+Class B traffic infractions can never be sealed from your Colorado driving record.
+They remain on your record forever.
+4

 Learn more about Colorado criminal record seals.

-6. Will a bench warrant issue if I fail to appear?
+6. Will a bench warrant be issued if I fail to appear?

 No, not for class B traffic infractions.
-Instead, the county court- or municipal court judge will impose a judgment against defendants who either fail to pay or fail to show up to court appearances.5
+Instead, the county court- or municipal court judge will impose a judgment against you if you either fail to pay or fail to show up to court appearances.5

 7. Can I have a jury trial?